adamspanier/Distributed-Systems-Security/Documentation/Timeline.md

 With everyone's environments running and baselines established, the team will create a novel system design using cryptographic functions to secure a DCS.
 This design will utilize baselines established in 1.2 and literary reviews detailing successes and failures of past cryptographic implementations to DCS instances.

-## 1.4 Implement Novel DCS Design and Test Emulated DCS (4 Weeks)
+## 1.4 Implement Novel DCS Design into the Python Environment (2 Weeks)

 The novel DCS using cryptographic functions will be modeled using Python.
+These will  be in the form of different programmatic classes and functions to integrate with the existing Python environment.

+## 1.5 Test Emulated DCS (2 Weeks)

+The Python-emulated DCS environment with novel cryptographic functions applied will be subjected to the same battery of tests that the baseline environment experienced.
 The successes and failures of these implementations will be noted.
 For failure scenarios, adjustments will be made in an attempt to rectify any failure scenarios.

-## 1.5 Report Findings (3 Weeks)
+## 1.6 Report Findings (3 Weeks)

 The entire process of this project, from implementing the Python environment to deploying novel cryptographic functions, will be documented.
 At the conclusion of the testing phase, the observations and results will be compiled into a report.
 Successful implementations, failure scenarios, and areas for further expansion of testing efforts will be discussed in the report.